Coder0123456789/final-project/README.md

 ### Video Demo:  <URL HERE>

 ### Description:
 This calculator is a simple calculator application built using HTML, CSS, Java-Script, and Python.
 It provides basic arithmetic operations such as addition, subtraction, multiplication, and division, and is designed to be easy to use and understand.
-It was built as the final project for CS50x 2023.
+This stylish modern calculator offers great user experience that you will love seeing.
+You can copy the code if you so chose.
+You can also use this calculator as a currency converter to calculate anything you chose.
+The app is a simple helper for fast calculations with many basic functions including multiplying, dividing, addition and subtraction.
+It comes with a material design and dark theme by default, provides great user experience for easy usage.

 ## Summary of Key Features: